Criciúma, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. It's important that you find the correct kind.
-A lot of adapters currently sold are just plug changers and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C and N. Check that you choose the right kind.
+The majority of adapters available are simply plugs and expect your devices to change the voltage themselves.
 If your electronics can't do that they could get fried.
-This one should work in most locations.
+This one should be sufficient for most areas.

 Power bank for devices